DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-cdolor/README.md

 #WEEK 13
 * These remaining topics are also part of the finals which was lectured to us during the last two meetings
 * **Graph Coloring**
-    - Chromatic Number
+    - Chromatic Number - least number of colors needed in coloring a graph
-    - Four Color Theorem
+    - Four Color Theorem - states that the number of a planar graph should not be greater than four
 * **Trees**
-    - Rooted Tree
+    - Rooted Tree - a special node is singled out
-    - M-ary Tree
+    - M-ary Tree - if every internal vertex has has no more than m children
-    - Ordered Tree
+    - Ordered Tree - a node connected to a sequence of disjoint trees
 * **Language and Grammar**
     - Proper Language and Grammar must be used for some words have double meaning
 * **Syntax**